Manual and important points of attention for the StaenisGrid:

 Processing temperature

-Only install screed at temperatures between 10°C and 20°C. This ensures that the screed will not silt up or come loose.
-Also make sure that the screed feels fresh/cold when placed or that the ambient temperature does not fall below 5°C.
+Only install screed at temperatures between 10°C and 20°C, as this ensures that the screed will not become sandy or come loose.
+Also make sure that the screed feels fresh/cold during installation or that the ambient temperature does not drop below 5°C.

-Tiles (ceramic tiles and natural stone), parquet, floating floor coverings, carpet and all other floor coverings, except cork and cast floors, can be placed directly on the screed (for all types of cork and cast floors, apply a levelling agent first).
+Tiles (ceramic tiles and natural stone), parquet, floating floor coverings, carpet, and all other floor coverings, except cork and poured floors, can be placed directly on the screed (for all types of cork and poured floors, first apply a leveling compound).

-If you want a cast floor as a floor finish, you should work with screed and a fiber-reinforced leveling compound of 3 mm thickness on top.
-Make sure that the fibers in the leveling compound are evenly distributed and lie in all directions.
-It is also important that the screed can dry out strongly.
-To do this, pollinate the top layer of the screed well during installation and immediately place a building foil over it for 7 days to prevent silting.
-Allow the screed to dry for at least 28 days and check the moisture content against the requirements of the cast floor.
+If you want a poured floor as a floor finish, you need to use screed and on top of that a fiber-reinforced leveling compound with a thickness of 3 mm.
+Make sure that the fibers in the leveling compound are evenly distributed and oriented in all directions.
+It is also important that the screed can dry thoroughly.
+To do this, polish the top layer of the screed well during installation and immediately cover it with construction foil for 7 days to prevent sand formation.
+Allow the screed to dry for at least 28 days and check the moisture content according to the requirements of the poured floor.

-Use and always apply a suitable primer to the screed before installing the floor covering.
+Always use and apply a suitable primer on the screed before installing the floor covering.

 Point load screed with Staenis grid